Gabriel42/my-digital-garden/src/site/notes/Garden/2025/Exploring the RPG Multiverse, One Book at a Time.md

 But wait… should I read the original edition first?
 Or just dive into the expanded one?
 Do I even need to read both?
 Time for some fun fun research.

 I’ll be back with answers and opinions in the next post.
+Also, I should add a comment section huh?
+Have I already told you I'm new to this posting things online?